Big-Ideas-Lab/DBDP/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The DBDP is created by the **BIG IDEAS Lab** at Duke University: http://dunn.pratt.duke.edu/ If you use the DBDP in your work, please cite the DBDP: dbdp.org.
+The DBDP is created by the **BIG IDEAS Lab** at Duke University: http://dunn.pratt.duke.edu/ If you use the DBDP in your work, please cite the DBDP: dbdp.org, the following publication, and any references within the module you use.

+Bent, B., Wang, K., Grzesiak, E., Jiang, C., Qi, Y., Jiang, Y., Cho, P., Zingler, K., Ogbeide, F.I., Zhao, A., Runge, R., Sim, I., Dunn, J. (2020).
+The Digital Biomarker Discovery Pipeline: An open source software platform for the development of digital biomarkers using mHealth and wearables data.
+Journal of Clinical and Translational Science, 1-28. doi:10.1017/cts.2020.511 ([Link to Open Access Article](https://www.cambridge.org/core/journals/journal-of-clinical-and-translational-science/article/digital-biomarker-discovery-pipeline-an-open-source-software-platform-for-the-development-of-digital-biomarkers-using-mhealth-and-wearables-data/A6696CEF138247077B470F4800090E63))

 Digital biomarkers are digitally collected data that are transformed into indicators of health outcomes.
 The BIG IDEAS Lab is developing digital biomarkers for a range of diseases and conditions using a variety of sensors.